Mature Masculine

 Mastery grows through practice and honest self-examination.

-Choose Your Domain
+Choose Our Domain

 Commit to something worth mastering:

-• What calls you deeply?
+• What calls us deeply?

-• What would you practice without reward?
+• What would we practice without reward?

-• What serves others while fulfilling you in a lasting way?
+• What serves others while fulfilling us?

 Mastery requires commitment.
 Choose well.

-Embrace Practice
+Embrace Deliberate Practice

-Work at the edge of your ability:
+Work at the edge of our ability:

-• Practice what's hard, not what's comfortable.
+• Practice what's hard, not what's comfortable

-• Get feedback and adjust.
+• Get feedback and adjust

-• Break complex skills into manageable parts.
+• Break complex skills into manageable parts

 Mastery comes from stretching, not coasting.